Ana Matronic: Personal life

-Her punning stage name is said to be due to "a deep and abiding love of robots".
-In 2015, she penned a book entitled Robot Universe: Legendary Automatons and Androids from the Ancient World to the Distant Future; published by Sterling New York.
-She has a large tattoo on her right shoulder of bionic circuitry.
-She has a second tattoo on her ankle of a Celtic knot to signify her Irish roots.
+Matronic described herself as having a "Cornish, Welsh and Irish heritage".
+During a performance in Cardiff, Wales, Matronic "Came out" as Welsh stating that "Some people in England have told me I don't want to be telling people about it" adding "It's true.
+Generations back the Matronics originally came from Wales.
+There were just a few more 'w's and 'g's and 'l's in the name in the past."
+Matronic has a tattoo on her ankle of a Celtic knot to signify her roots, as well as a large tattoo on her right shoulder of bionic circuitry.

 Matronic married her long-time boyfriend and fiancé Seth Kirby in April 2010 at New York City Hall after they had been together for seven years.
 She has had relationships with women, but stated in a 2013 interview with Diva she "[doesn't] like identifying as gay or straight or even bisexual" but rather as "a human being", saying "I believe in human rights.
 We should treat each other exactly the same whoever we are.
 The rigid constructs put into place to define us don't really work."

-Matronic is patron of UK charity Beyond Reflections, which supports transgender people.
-In January 2019 she appeared on the BBC TV show Mastermind with Beyond Reflections (then known as Chrysalis) as her chosen charity.